 Students drop classes and leave institutions for a variety of reasons, many beyond the control of the institutions.
 However, a comprehensive mix of student support services can make the difference in retaining students and helping them to succeed and are fundamental to the students' overall college experiences.
-These support services include academic assistance, such as tutoring, career exploration, advising or mentoring programs; services that meet students' personal needs, such as health centers, personal counseling, and food pantries; organizations serving all students, aimed at special groups, such as students of color, students who are parents, first-generation college students, low-income students, and non-traditional-age students; and student activities such as student government, intramural sports, and campus cultural events that give all students opportunities to be involved with the campus.
+These support services include academic assistance, such as tutoring, career exploration, advising or mentoring programs; services that meet students' personal needs, such as health centers, personal counseling, and food pantries; organizations serving all students, and student activities such as student government, intramural sports, and campus cultural events that give all students opportunities to be involved with the campus.